 HVAC Warning Sign #2: Your utility bills are going up

 Even normal wear and tear can diminish the efficiency of your HVAC components over time.
 As a result, you might see higher utility bills even if you’re keeping indoor temperatures the same as you always have.
 In an era of rising fuel and electricity costs—not to mention inflation—that’s just throwing money away.
-A new, high-efficiency system will cost you money upfront but can represent savings over the longer haul.
+A new, high-efficiency system will cost you money upfront but can represent savings over the long haul.

 HVAC Warning Sign #3: The air conditioner or furnace is making odd noises or emitting strange odors